| Computer games may be unique among entertainment media in the extent to which playing them makes people want to build them as well.

 ZIP file).

 - FOR WOMEN: The IGDA has a Women In Game Development (WIGD) Committee, whose purpose is to create a positive impact on the game development industry with respect to gender balance and equity.
 Visit the WIGD page at their site for more details.
-There is also an active E-mail mailing list to which anyone can subscribe.
-In addition, an organization called Women in Gaming International delivers frequent and relatively inexpensive conferences at different locations in North America and Europe.
-I sit on the advisory board and know a lot of the organizers -- these are good people.
+In addition, an organization called Women in Games International delivers frequent and relatively inexpensive

-I’ll add more here as I learn of additional resources.
-And if you know of anything I’m missing, by all means let me know.
+I'll add more here as I learn of additional resources.
+And if you know of anything I'm missing, by all means let me know.
 Still want to write to me for advice?
-Then read this first to find out how to get a prompt reply – and how not to. [ Home ] |
+Then read this first to find out how to get a prompt reply – and how not to. [ Home ]